kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 The Test Case compares takes materials at chronologically different timings, and then compare the 2 sets.

-[`Test Cases/CURA/VisualTestingChronos`](Scripts/main/CURA/VisualTestingChronos/Script1627619550263.groovy) has codes that do the followng processing:
+[`Test Cases/CURA/VisualTestingChronos`](Scripts/main/CURA/VisualTestingChronos/Script1627619550263.groovy) does the followng processing:

 1. make a List of materials in the current timestmp directory
 2. make another List of materials in the previous timestamp directory